chanmix51/PommBundle/README.rst

 What is Pomm ?
 --------------

-Pomm stands for **Postgresql Object Model Manager**.
+Pomm stands for **Postgresql/PHP Object Model Manager**.
 It turns an existing Postgresql database to collection of coherent objects through an *Object Mapping* (OM).
 Pomm makes you use SQL to query the database and take advantage of the RDBMS features.

 **Pomm is really Fast**
     Pomm is a layer built on top of PDO and that's it.
 There is no database abstraction layer to slow down your processes: no query parser, the results are simply fed into your structures.
 By placing in the database processes that never change you greatly increase the performances of your website.